 Three shirts and three ties will also keep you well stocked and will let you avoid having to get laundry done or wear the same thing twice.
-However, it is smart to make sure that the shirts and ties are largely interchangeable in order to give you some flexibility.
+However, it is smart to make sure that the shirts and ties are largely interchangeable in order to give you some flexibility on your trip.

-For a range of ties that are suitable for work, please click here.
+For a range of ties that are suitable for business trips, please click here.

 Lastly, we won’t really go into under garments like socks and underwear, but it helps to have an extra pair of each for so that you can travel with a certain degree of comfort and margin of safety.